10 Simple Ways to Unblock Websites at School

 The Wayback Machine won’t help you unblock websites that require login details and it is unlikely to house the website’s latest version.
 However, it does support image, video and audio — something Google Cache does not do.

-How to Use the Wayback Machine
+How to Use the Wayback Machine to Unblock Websites

 To unblock a website with the Wayback Machine, follow these simple steps: